 Saluda, NC

-To reach Little Bradley Falls, hikers can park at a gravel pull-off on Holbert Cove Road, which is about three miles from exit 59 on I-26.
-There are no signs, but the hike to Little Bradley starts on the opposite side of the road from the main parking area, across the bridge on the east side of Cove Creek.
+To reach Little Bradley Falls, park at a gravel pull-off on Holbert Cove Road.
+It’s about three miles from exit 59 on I-26.
+There are no signs, but the hike to Little Bradley starts on the opposite side of the road from the main parking area.
+It’s across the bridge on the east side of Cove Creek.

-The trail is a 2.4 mile out and back moderate hike across boulders and through streams.
-It ends at the 35-foot, triple-tiered waterfall that feeds into a large pool at the bottom, perfect for wading and cooling off on a hot summer day.
+The trail is a 2.4-mile out-and-back moderate hike across boulders and through streams.
+Your feet will get wet!
+It ends at the 35-foot, triple-tiered waterfall that feeds into a large pool at the bottom that’s perfect for wading and cooling off on a hot summer day.

 Moore Cove Falls